pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - Deployed contracts ~= Objects
 - Deployed contract address ~= memory address ~= file inode

-RAM & hard disk are combined since Ethereum's execution *as a program* and its blockchain storage *as state* are fused into the same thing.
+Note that RAM & hard disk are combined since Ethereum's execution *as a program* and its blockchain storage *as state* are fused into the same thing.
 As we'll soon see, "reading a file" is no longer a task we need be concerned with.

-**Ethereum is a low-level system**.
-Think of it like programming for an Arduino board, Onion Omega or Raspberry Pi.
-Resources are extremely scarce.
-There isn't even a floating point unit (yet!).

 ???